Return probability and recurrence for the random walk driven by two-dimensional Gaussian free field: Introduction

 \subsection{Background and related work}

 Closely related to our problem is the recently-defined \textit{Liouville Brownian motion} (LBM), which is basically just a time change of the standard Brownian motion by an exponential of the continuum Gaussian free field.
-The construction of the process was carried out in \cite{GRV13, B14}, with the associated heat kernel constructed in \cite{GRV14}.
-In \cite{RV14}, the spectral dimension (defined as 2 times the exponent for the return probability computed in almost sure sense with respect to the underlying random environment) for LBM was computed, and in \cite{MRVZ14} some nontrivial bounds for off-diagonal LBM heat kernel were established.
+The construction of the process was carried out in \cite{GRV13,B14}, with the associated heat kernel constructed in \cite{GRV14}.
+The spectral dimension (defined as 2 times the exponent for the return probability computed in almost sure sense with respect to the underlying random environment) for LBM was computed in \cite{RV14} and~\cite{AK}.
+Sharp on-diagonal estimates for the LBM heat kernel were proved in~\cite{AK} and some nontrivial bounds for off-diagonal LBM heat kernel were established in \cite{AK,MRVZ14}.

-A random walk naturally associated with LBM is the continuous time simple symmetric random walk with exponential holding time at~$x$ having parameter $\e^{\beta\eta_x}$ where, in our notation, $\beta:=2\gamma$.
-A more natural (albeit qualitatively similar, as far as long-time behavior is concerned) modification is to use $\pi_\eta(x)$ (see~\eqref{E:1.8}) in instead of~$\e^{2\gamma\eta_x}$; we will refer to the associated process as the Liouville Random Walk (LRW) below.
+A random walk naturally associated with LBM is the continuous-time simple symmetric random walk with exponential holding time at~$x$ having parameter $\e^{\beta\eta_x}$ where, in our notation, $\beta:=2\gamma$.
+A more natural (albeit qualitatively similar, as far as long-time behavior is concerned) modification is to use $\pi_\eta(x)$ (see~\eqref{E:1.8}) instead of~$\e^{2\gamma\eta_x}$; we will refer to the associated process as the Liouville Random Walk (LRW) below.
 Formally, this process is a continuous-time Markov chain on $\Z^2$ with generator

-The nature of the transition rates of the LRW precludes formulation using conductances and, no surprise, our analysis is thus quite different from those mentioned above.
+Although the LRW is reversible and its formulation using conductances in principle possible, the resulting resistor network is that of the simple random walk and the behavior of the LRW is thus quite different from that studied here.
 For instance, unlike for the LRW, our random walk moves preferably towards neighbors with a higher potential, emphasizing the trapping effects of the random environment; see Fig.~\ref{fig1}.
-The off-diagonal heat kernel computation in \cite{MRVZ14} is also of a different flavor: Our control of the return probability relies crucially on the electric-resistance metric while the off-diagonal LBM heat kernel is expected to be related to the Liouville first passage (Liouville FPP) percolation metric (see \cite{DG16watabiki, DD16}).
+The off-diagonal heat kernel computation in \cite{MRVZ14} is also of a different flavor: Our control of the return probability relies crucially on the electric-resistance metric while the off-diagonal LBM heat kernel is expected to be related to the Liouville first passage (Liouville FPP) percolation metric (see \cite{DG16watabiki,DD16}).

 Notwithstanding the above differences, both the LRW and our random walk share the following fact: $x\mapsto\pi_\eta(x)$ defined above is a stationary measure (conditional on $\eta$) for both processes.
 The same thus applies to any interpolation between the LRW and our random walk; namely, the continuous-time Markov chain with generator